tommysullivan/ts-injector/lib/test-portal/readme.md

 Finding Test Results

     - Ability to filter by date range
+    - Ability to zoom in and out for given date range (instead of showing too many squished together)
     - Ability to share the query bar state as user navigates to different pages
     - Ability to save, load and use common query descriptions
     - Deep Linking reflects current query and position within view